-Paul R. Broadhurst Bsc, MLA
+Paul R. Broadhurst BSc, MLA

 Broadhurst + Associates

-Successful design for us is measured by the degree and depth of peoples’ connection with it.
+In exploring the margin between the designed and natural world, we find that successful design for us is measured by the degree and depth of peoples’ connection with it.
 The opportunity to shape this outcome is the thrill of our profession.

 Creating Spirit of Place: Genus Loci